LearningSherpa/expeditions/README.md

 Expeditions are the mountains you need to conquer.
 They are the peaks that inspire you.
 "Web Developer 1" is an example of an Expedition.
-An Expedition is made of several Elements, along several different themes.
+An Expedition is made of several Elements, along several different themes, thrown together like a mix-tape.
 Expeditions are meant to challenge you, while giving you the flexibility to learn the things you need.

 These Expeditions are all contributed by the community, and are public & open-source.